 - Hire a professional photographer and ensure the copyrights of the images are without conditions of time and use

-- Invoice ITAC for the reimbursement amount (up to $500).
+- Invoice ITAC for the reimbursement amount (up to $500), and provide a receipt from the professional photographer.

-- Provide a receipt from the official photographer, and all related images in high resolution to Sebastien@IndigenousTourism.ca
+- Send all related photos in high resolution to Sebastien@IndigenousTourism.ca

 - Main photos focus on people as a way to showcase potential visitor experiences across Canada.

 - It is based on a sense of welcome, it should reflect what it is like to live, work and learn through your experience and make people want to visit your area.
 All images should support the brand values: vibrant, living culture, diverse, authentic.